Help us improve your experience.

 Note:

 You can only enable VOQ queue-depth monitoring on transit WAN interfaces.
-You can enable VOQ queue-depth monitoring on up to 420 interfaces per device.
+You can enable VOQ queue-depth monitoring on up to 420 physical interfaces per device.

 Each monitoring profile consists of one or more export filters.
 An export filter defines a peak queue-length percentage threshold for one or more queues on the physical interface.
-Once the defined peak queue-length percentage threshold is met for any queue in the export filter, Junos exports the VOQ telemetry data for all queues in the export filter,
+Once the defined peak queue-length percentage threshold is met for any queue in the export filter, Junos exports the VOQ telemetry data for all queues in the export filter.

 Configure VOQ Queue-depth Monitoring